Ronnie772/Ronnie772.github.io/docs/04-Schematic/schematic.md

-**Figure 1:** Showing the schematic for the motors that control the water valve..
+**Figure 1:** Showing the schematic for the motors that control the water valve.

 ## Resouces